MauroMardones/SA_Krill/index.md

 <div class="figure" style="text-align: center">
 <img src="Figs/index-1.jpeg" alt="Standardized indices of krill index abundance and consumption from fishery-dependent, fishery-independent, and predator-based data sources across different strata within Subarea 48.1.
 Each panel represents a distinct spatial or functional stratum, with trend lines indicating temporal variation from 1990 to 2020.
 Colors denote data source categories: green for fishery, orange for scientific surveys, and purple for predator-based indices.
 These patterns highlight spatial and temporal heterogeneity in krill dynamics across the subarea."  />
-<p class="caption">Standardized indices of krill index abundance and consumption from fishery-dependent, fishery-independent, and predator-based data sources across different strata within Subarea 48.1.
+<p class="caption">(\#fig:index)Standardized indices of krill index abundance and consumption from fishery-dependent, fishery-independent, and predator-based data sources across different strata within Subarea 48.1.
 Each panel represents a distinct spatial or functional stratum, with trend lines indicating temporal variation from 1990 to 2020.
 Colors denote data source categories: green for fishery, orange for scientific surveys, and purple for predator-based indices.
 These patterns highlight spatial and temporal heterogeneity in krill dynamics across the subarea.</p>
 </div>